IBM-Cloud/docs/admin/index.md

 ### Creating orgs

-To create a new organization and add managers, complete the following steps:
+To create an organization and add managers, complete the following steps:

 1. Click <strong>CREATE ORGANIZATION</strong>.
 2. Enter a name for the organization